-If you have ever wondered what the key to living a long, successful and happy life is, Harvard researchers may just have your answer.
+The United Nations is celebrating the International Day of Happiness today and if you've ever wondered how to live a long, successful and happy life, Harvard researchers may just have your answer.

 The ongoing Harvard study is considered one of the world's longest studies of adult life, having started in 1938 during the Great Depression.

-"Our study has shown that the people who fared the best were the people who leaned into relationships, with family, with friends, with community," Waldinger said.
+"Our study has shown that the people who fared the best were the people who leaned into relationships, with family, with friends, with community," Waldinger said in the TED Talk.

 The study aims to shed light on how "psychosocial variables and biological processes from earlier in life predict health and well-being in late life (80's and 90's), what aspects of childhood and adult experience predict the quality of intimate relationships in late life and how late-life marriage is linked with health and well-being," according to the study's website.

 "Most of what we know about human life, we know from asking people to remember the past, and as we know, hindsight is anything but 20/20," Waldinger said.
 "We forget vast amounts of what happens to us in life and sometimes memory is downright creative."